 Make these amazing Puerto Rican desserts your gateway into Latin American culture and cuisine!
-Go through this post and try making one of the featured sweet treats.
+Puerto Rican cooking is a unique blend of different cultures—Spanish, African, Taino, and American.
+While the main courses are great, today we’re going to focus on decadent desserts.
+If you’ve never tasted any before, you’re in for quite a treat.
+Go through this post and try making one of the featured Puerto Rican desserts!

 Puerto Rican Desserts You Must Try Making

 Rich, creamy, with a jelly-like texture, the Puerto Rican tembleque is a simple but exquisite dessert.
 You don’t need a lot of ingredients to make it and its recipe is not overly complicated, either.
 What is key in this recipe is the coconut milk.
 So, make sure you’re using full-fat coconut milk or, better yet, squeeze out the milk yourself from grated coconuts!
 If you haven’t made a Puerto Rican dessert yet, make the tembleque your stepping stone.

 2. Puerto Rican Flan de Queso (Cheese Flan)

 Puerto Rico’s take on flan is also very delicious—and there’s no reason why it shouldn’t.
 It’s like the perfect union between a caramel custard and a cheesecake.
 You get all the decadent flavors from simple ingredients like eggs, sugar, evaporated milk, condensed milk, and cream cheese.
 Try making a Puerto Rican Flan de Queso—you’ll fall in love.

 3. Quesitos de Guayaba (Sweetened Cream Cheese and Guava Pastries)